 - 1. The Faculty Development Committee will publish the schedule of all scholarly reassignment leave deadlines the semester before applications are due. - 2.
-Any faculty member applying for scholarly reassignment leave will submit the formal written application form to the Department Chair/Supervisor by the first business day in July for reassignment beginning the following spring, or by the first business day in January for reassignment beginning the following fall.
+Any faculty member applying for scholarly reassignment leave will submit the formal written application form to the Department Chair/Supervisor by the first business day in February for reassignment beginning the following spring, or by the first business day in September for reassignment beginning the following fall.
 The application will contain a detailed statement of the purpose for which the leave is requested and the expected outcomes of the leave. - 3.
-The Chair/Supervisor will draft a statement on the merits of the proposal and demonstrate that the duties of the faculty member can be reassigned to other employees.
-This merit and budget impact statement along with the application will be forwarded to the Chair of the Faculty Development Committee.
+The Chair/Supervisor will provide a recommendation and draft a statement to: (1) assess the merits of the proposal and its relevance to continued professional development and (2) demonstrate that the duties of the faculty member can be reassigned to other employees.
+The application, recommendation and statement will be forwarded to the appropriate Dean/University Librarian, who will also provide a recommendation and draft a statement that should include how economic practicalities, constraints, and other special circumstances may affect their recommendation.
+All recommendations and statements along with the application will be forwarded to the Chair of the Faculty Development Committee.
 In the event that a Department Chair/Supervisor applies for scholarly reassignment leave, a suitable replacement will be appointed by the Dean/University Librarian prior to the application deadline.
 In the event that a Dean/University Librarian applies for scholarly reassignment, a suitable replacement will be appointed in consultation with the Provost.

-- 4. The Chair of the Faculty Development Committee will provide access to the application materials to each academic Dean and the Provost.
-If any Library faculty members apply for scholarly reassignment, the University Librarian will also be provided access to all applications and will join the Deans' Committee for deliberations.
-The appropriate Dean/University Librarian will draft a statement on how economic practicalities, constraints, and other special circumstances may affect the ranking of each of the applications received from her/his respective College/Library.
-The Provost will convene a meeting of the Deans who will then rank the applications as a committee.
-Subsequently, the Deans' Committee will forward their ranking and recommendations to the Chair of the Faculty Development Committee.
-Any materials concerning economic factors will be sent to that committee under separate cover.
-In the event that a Dean/University Librarian applies for scholarly reassignment, a suitable replacement to serve on the Deans' Committee will be appointed by the Provost prior to the submission of the Chair's/Supervisor's statements. - 5.
-The Faculty Development Committee will review all scholarly reassignment application materials and forward them with its ranking and recommendations to the Provost.
+- 4. The Faculty Development Committee will review all scholarly reassignment application materials and forward them with its ranking and recommendations to the Provost.
 If a member of that committee applies for scholarly reassignment, a replacement will be appointed by the appropriate College or the Library for the scholarly reassignment deliberations.
-The appointment will be made prior to the meeting of the Deans' Committee. - 6.
-Scholarly reassignment awards are granted by the Provost and the President. - 7.
+The appointment will be made prior to the beginning of the committee's review. - 5.
+Scholarly reassignment awards are granted by the Provost and the President. - 6.
 Upon notification of receiving scholarly reassignment, the faculty member will be required to sign a statement agreeing to return to her/his position or to provide comparable service to the University for at least one academic or fiscal year at the end of the leave period.
 If this agreement is breached, the faculty member will be liable for all monies received during the period of scholarly reassignment.
-If the faculty member dies or is permanently disabled due to illness or accident, the University will not exercise its right of repayment. - 8.
+If the faculty member dies or is permanently disabled due to illness or accident, the University will not exercise its right of repayment. - 7.
 Faculty members returning from reassignment leave must submit a written report of their scholarly or creative accomplishments to the Dean/University Librarian within three months of returning to the campus.
-This report, accompanied by the written evaluation of the Dean/University Librarian, must be forwarded to the Provost and the Faculty Development Committee.
+This report, accompanied by the written evaluation of the Dean/University Librarian, must be forwarded to the Provost.
 The faculty member must also deliver a presentation of the outcomes of their reassignment activities to the University Community within two major semesters of returning to service.